 The camera has been improved significantly and the iPhone 7 Plus actually has two cameras.
 This has enabled the phone to enhance zooming features, as well as other basic photography requirements such as blurring out backgrounds to give a professional gloss to the simplest of snaps.

 However, it’s not only stills but also video that has seemingly received an upgrade with the iPhone 7.
 You can now capture 8MP frames at up to 30fps, which significantly improves the quality of any videos recorded.

-The decision to get rid of the headphone jack is the obvious talking point from the launch, however this could quickly be forgotten about if the promises around battery life are delivered, and the new camera features can occupy users enough to forget about the headphones.
-The space freed up from the headphone jack could be compensated for, with a faster user experience and an overall better feel.
+The decision to get rid of the headphone jack is the obvious talking point from the launch, however, this could quickly be forgotten about if the promises around battery life are delivered, and the new camera features can occupy users enough to forget about the headphones.
+Space freed up from the headphone jack could be compensated for, with a faster user experience and an overall better feel.
 Time will tell…

 If you’d like to keep up-to-date with the latest trends, give AB a follow on twitter or sign up for our exclusive monthly email highlights using the form below.

 Author: James Murphy